A Computation and Communication Efficient Method for Distributed Nonconvex Problems in the Partial Participation Setting: Motivation and Related Work

 \textbf{3.
 Partial participation} \\ From the beginning of federated learning era, the partial participation has been considered to be the essential feature of distributed optimization methods \citep{mcmahan2017communication, konevcny2016federated, kairouz2021advances}.
-However, previously proposed methods have limitations: i) methods from \citep{MARINA, zhao2021fedpage} still require synchronization of all nodes with a small probability, ii) in the stochastic settings, proposed methods with the partial participation mechanism \citep{tyurin2022dasha, zhao2021faster} provide results without variance reduction techniques from \citep{SPIDER, PAGE, cutkosky2019momentum} and, therefore, get suboptimal oracle complexities, iii) in the finite-sum setting, the work by \cite{li2021zerosarah} focuses on the homogeneous regime only (the functions $f_i$ are equal).
+However, previously proposed methods have limitations: i) methods \algname{MARINA} and \algname{FedPAGE} from \citep{MARINA, zhao2021fedpage} still require synchronization of all nodes with a small probability. ii) in the stochastic settings, methods \algname{FedAvg}, \algname{SCAFFOLD}, and \algname{FRECON} with the partial participation mechanism \citep{mcmahan2017communication, karimireddy2020scaffold, zhao2021faster} provide results without variance reduction techniques from \citep{SPIDER, PAGE, cutkosky2019momentum} and, therefore, get suboptimal oracle complexities.
+Note that \algname{FRECON} and \algname{DASHA} reduce the variance \textit{only from compressors} (in the partial participation and stochastic setting). iii) in the finite-sum setting, the \algname{ZeroSARAH} method by \cite{li2021zerosarah} focuses on the homogeneous regime only (the functions $f_i$ are equal). iv) The \algname{MIME} method by \cite{karimireddy2020mime} and the \algname{CE-LSGD} method (for Partial Participation) by the concurrent paper \citep{pateltowards} consider the online version of the problem \eqref{eq:main_problem}.
+Therefore, \algname{MIME} and \algname{CE-LSGD} (for Partial Participation) require stricter assumptions, including the bounded inter-client gradient variance assumption.
+In the finite-sum setting \eqref{eq:task_minibatch}, \algname{MIME} and \algname{CE-LSGD} obtain a suboptimal oracle complexity $\cO\left(\nicefrac{1}{\varepsilon^{3/2}}\right)$ while, in the full participation setting, it is possible to get the complexity $\cO\left(\nicefrac{1}{\varepsilon}\right)$.